-IAIM may enter into agreements with TPAMs whereby IAIM acts as a solicitor for investment advisory services.
+IAIM may enter into agreements with TPAMs whereby IAIM acts as a Promoter for investment advisory services.
 IAIM receives a portion of advisory fees charged by the TPAM.
-Pursuant to such arrangements (which are disclosed in advance of a Client agreement) the IAR arranges for the delivery of Disclosure Brochures or other related material relative to advisory services to be provided to the Client through the solicitor.
+Pursuant to such arrangements (which are disclosed in advance of a Client agreement) the IAR arranges for the delivery of Disclosure Statement and/or other related material relative to advisory services to be provided to the Client through the Promoter.
 This referral activity represents a conflict of interest because of the compensation received by IAIM.
 Please refer to Items 4 and 5 for further details.

 Similarly, IAIM may enter into written agreements with non-supervised persons and organizations for them to provide Client referrals to IAIM.
-These individuals and organizations act as solicitors to IAIM under federal securities rules ("Solicitor").
-These Solicitors are obliged to provide IAIM's Form ADV Part 2A and a separate disclosure document relating to the Solicitor's relationship with IAIM to each potential Client.
-IAIM pays these Solicitors for their services.
-A Client referred to IAIM by a Solicitor will not pay a higher advisory fee to IAIM as a result of the referral.
+These individuals and organizations act as Promoters for IAIM under federal securities rules.
+If your advisory account is referred by a Promoter to IAIM, IAIM will pay a portion of the ongoing advisory fee you pay us to the Promoter to compensate the Promoter for the referral.
+A Client referred to IAIM by a Promoter will not pay a higher advisory fee to IAIM as a result of the referral.